Knowledge Management Systems

 What are Knowledge Management Systems?

-Knowledge Management Systems provide a platform for sharing frequently requested or needed information.
+Knowledge Management Systems provide a platform for storing, organizing, and sharing frequently requested or needed information.
 They tend to be very configurable platforms, since the structure and application of knowledge management software will vary dramatically from organization to organization.
 This level of customization tends to require bespoke implementation and clear internal owners of the platform.
 On the other hand, this configurability will also allow organizations to use the system to serve multiple use cases at once.

 Knowledge management systems are also designed to handle a wide range of knowledge formats.
 This can include: